Estimated reading time: 5 minutes

 - -Overall Market (including analysis of the competition, size, growth, demographics, etc.)

-- -Target Market (the specific segments your firm has or plans on pursuing)
+- -Target Market (the specific customer segments your firm has or plans on pursuing)

 - -Sales & Marketing Strategy (including promotion, pricing, distribution, forecasts)